Commercial Bridging Loans Explained

 Commercial bridging mortgages

-A commercial bridging mortgage is an agreement where a bridging loan is used as a means of securing a commercial mortgage at the end of the term.
+A commercial bridging mortgage is an agreement in which a bridging loan is used to secure a commercial mortgage at the end of the term.
 The bridging loan would tide the borrower over until they are in a position to qualify for a commercial mortgage.

 You might choose one of these arrangements if you are ineligible for a business mortgage in the short term.
 Perhaps you have bad credit that will be settled in a few months or are due to recoup a significant amount of money from an investment in the near future.

-A commercial bridging loan could help you secure your property in the immediate term, buying you time to arrange the mortgage later on.
+A commercial bridging loan could help you secure your property in the immediate term, giving you time to arrange the mortgage later.

-You could use the same lender for the bridging loan and the commercial mortgage, or different ones if the rates available work out more favourable that way.
+You could use the same lender for the bridging loan and the commercial mortgage or different ones if the rates available are more favourable that way.

 Other things to consider